Interstate 275 (Florida): Tampa

 I-275 reduces to three lanes in each direction at exit 39, as well as has an interchange with SR 60, which provides access to SR 589 and Tampa International Airport.
 I-275 widens back to four lanes in each direction after this interchange.
 I-275 then has an interchange with US 92 (Dale Mabry Highway), the first of two interchanges with the road, allowing access to Raymond James Stadium, Steinbrenner Field, and South Tampa.
 I-275 then crosses the Hillsborough River for the first time along its route.
 Afterward, 6 mi from its entry into Tampa, I-275 has its next major interchange with I-4, a junction known locally as "Malfunction Junction".
 This junction was always clogged with daily rush-hour traffic and was subsequently overhauled.
 This interchange serves as I-4's western terminus and allows access to Orlando and the east coast of Florida.
 Furthermore, the freeway expands to four lanes through the interchange.
 After this major exit, I-275 reaches an interchange with US 92 (Hillsborough Avenue) again, allowing access to US 41, the historic Seminole Heights neighborhood, and East Tampa.
 After this interchange, US 41 (Nebraska Avenue) acts as a parallel local arterial for the freeway throughout the rest of its route through Tampa.
 I-275 crosses the Hillsborough River a second time and enters residential neighborhoods within Tampa.
 I-275 travels due north and parallel to US 41 for 4 mi before turning northeast toward I-75.
 At this point, I-275 exits the outskirts of Tampa and enters Lutz, a suburb of Tampa.
 I-275 then reconnects with its parent Interstate Highway (I-75) and reaches its northern terminus near Wesley Chapel.
+I-275 is a major highway used as an evacuation route.
+Due to the importance of this highway, it is important for traffic to flow properly which is why there have been widening projects over the years as the Tampa population continues to increase.